 The Original Maize at the Pumpkin Patch

-Now in its nineteenth season, this longtime favorite 5-acre corn maze is located on the stunning Sauvie Island only 15 minutes from downtown Portland.
+Now in its twentieth season, this longtime favorite 5-acre corn maze is located on the stunning Sauvie Island only 15 minutes from downtown Portland.
 It boasts intricate pathways carved into a whopping twelve feet of corn.
-The theme for 2017 is celebrating 50 years of family fun and farm-fresh produce at The Pumpkin Patch, and features the Big Red Animal Barn built in 1929 and a giant white oak tree next to it.
-The Pumpkin Patch’s original logo is even depicted on the front of the Animal Barn.
+The theme for 2018 is celebrating the 20 year anniversary of the maize at the pumpkin patch with an outline of Oregon with huge rose sprouting out of it.
 Have fun navigating over two miles of twists and turns (the MAize staff will provide you with trivia cards call “passports” which help lost maze-goers successfully complete the challenge).
 After you’ve solved the maze once (or twice), make sure to check out the hay pyramid and cow train rides.
 Munch on a grass-fed burger from The Patio Café before jumping on one of the free hayrides to pick the perfect pumpkin from one of the many patches.

 16511 NW Gillihan Rd.

 $8/adults (13 & up); $6/children (6-12) & seniors; free for children under 5

 This 6.5-acre maze has twists and turns that will delight every family member as they try to make their way through at least once or twice.
 Start your adventure with the boggling maze and then hit some of the additional activities like the Hayland and Pyramid which includes a maze made out of hay bales perfect for your little ones.
 More fun can be had checking out the farm goats or going on a hay ride tour.
 There is even a bouncy slide perfect for getting the last wiggles out at the end of the day.

 8433 NE 13th Ave.